-Technique can be used in a variety of situations and from various attacks.
+Technique can be used in a variety of situations, and from various attacks.
 There are four parts to a technique.
 There is the block or parry, the counter, the throw or take-down, and the submit.
 All four parts should be supported with a strong kiai.
 Slight modifications to a technique make it applicable to different forms of attack.
 The majority of strikes used in Ju-Jitsu are designed to stun, not injure.
 Only after the opponent has been placed in an inferior position is a powerful strike used as a submit.
-Nerve strikes and pressure points can result in the opponent being stunned, in pain, and in some cases even result in the loss of blood circulation or a numb muscle.
+Nerve strikes and pressure points can result in the opponent being stunned, in pain, and in some cases, even result in the loss of blood circulation, or a numb muscle.
 These strikes loosen up an attacker, buying more time to execute a technique, impeding any resistance, and forcing an opponent's body into a favorable position for the defender.

 Human physiology is used in Ju-Jitsu in the form of kinesthetic, pain, and reflex arcs.
 Humans react in certain ways to pain or discomfort.
 By applying pain in certain ways, the defender can cause the attacker to move itself in a desired way.
 One of the most common methods of accomplishing this is to move the attacker's head.
-A human does not like the idea of its head being dislocated from its body, so when the head is moved, a human will move to compensate.
+A human does not like the idea of their head being dislocated from their body, so when the head is moved, a human will move to compensate.
 In addition, the body can only move in certain directions.
 Locks take advantage of this fact, often along with nerve techniques to help control an aggressor.